-The College of Education’s Clearances Policy requires that all undergraduate and graduate students enrolled in College of Education courses that require fieldwork submit updated copies of the following clearances to the College annually (each summer, by July 1st), via its online platform, EdPortal:
+The College of Education and Human Development’s Clearances Policy requires that all undergraduate and graduate students enrolled in College of Education and Human Development courses that require fieldwork submit updated copies of the following clearances to the college annually (each summer, by July 1st), via its online platform, EdPortal:

 - Pennsylvania State Police Criminal History Record (Act 34),